cezarc1/BU_Brain/README.md

 A simple app that interfaces with Binghamton University's BU Brain portal.

+The App is currently in progress and unreleased.

 Currently has two features:

 1. It gets the users B-Number